dnadales/presentations/why-haskell-for-fp/why-haskell-for-fp.md

 - Monad transformers are easy to compose
 - Discipline: you're (kind of) forced to write functional code!
 No way to cheat with imperative code.
-- Performance does not suffer for writing functional code.

 ## My list is incomplete